Are there any foods Christians should not eat? The New Testament is overwhelmingly clear that there are no food restrictions for Christians.

 Telling people to abstain from certain foods is “giving heed to doctrines of demons”

-After Paul said people would “give heed to…doctrines of demons” he provided two examples of them.
+After Paul said people would “give heed to…doctrines of demons” he provided two examples of those doctrines:

 - Forbidding to marry